How to Fix the “Is its parent directory writable by the server?” Error in WordPress

-In this article, you are going to learn how to fix the “Is its parent directory writable by the server?” error.
-It is a common issue in WordPress that prevents you from uploading files to your website.
+This article will teach you how to resolve the “Is its parent directory writable by the server?” error.
+It’s a common WordPress problem that prevents you from uploading files to your website.

 There are two methods of resolving the issue on shared hosting — by changing the directory path and permissions of the uploads folder.